-Here’s my guide to 75 must see art masterpieces in Europe, for your Europe art bucket list.
+Here’s my guide to 75+ must see art works in Europe, for your Europe art bucket list.

 These amazing works of European art are the most important and beautiful works of art in Europe.
 Some of these masterpieces changed the course of art history.

 In this guide, I take you on a chronological tour of the greatest art of Europe, from ancient Greece through the Renaissance to the 20th century.
 Knowing about these magnificent European art treasures will either stoke your wanderlust or lend depth to your museum-viewing.

 Here are my picks for 75 must see masterpieces that should be on your bucket list for Europe.
 I tell you about the art works and where to find them in Europe.